rockhopsoft/survloop/README.md

 # <a name="about"></a>About

-* PHP Controllers ~ 1.2 MB (on disk)
+* PHP Controllers ~ 1.25 MB (on disk)
-* Blade HTML Template Views ~ 572 KB
+* Blade HTML Template Views ~ 1.31 MB
-* Javascript/jQuery within Blade Templates ~ 131 KB
+* Javascript/jQuery within Blade Templates ~ 147 KB
-* CSS within Blade Templates ~ 131 KB
+* CSS within Blade Templates ~ 139 KB
-* SurvLoop-Generated PHP Eloquent Data Table Models ~ 172 KB
+* SurvLoop-Generated PHP Eloquent Data Table Models ~ 176 KB
-* SurvLoop-Generated PHP Laravel Database Migration & Seeders ~ 229 KB
+* SurvLoop-Generated PHP Laravel Database Migration & Seeders ~ 274 KB

 SurvLoop is a Laravel-based engine for websites dominated by the collection and publication of open data.
 This is a database design and survey generation system, though it will increasingly be a flexible tool to solve many